USAJOBS/help-center/how-to/application/view.md

 ### Archive

 You can archive a job application to save it for your personal records and get it out of your active list.
-Learn more about archiving an application.
+[Learn how to archive an application](../archive).